johnjackoleary/cfi-commonplace-book/projects/Ideas for Income Streams.md

 -   Flow builder app with 360 cockpit images
 -   Fully electronic airplane with solar panel wings (likely trainer like a Cub) - could buy Reid hills view to be the factory base.
 Could be WAAS only for nav
 -   Write blogs for AOPA or similar
+- Blimps for transport along the bay and nearby towns.
+Only good days but cheap and efficient.
+Could be a techie perk.
+Could go fully electric